German occupation of Norway: German invasion

 Norwegian mobilisation was hampered by the loss of much of the best equipment to the Germans in the first 24 hours of the invasion, the unclear mobilisation order by the government, and the general confusion caused by the tremendous psychological shock of the German surprise attack.
 The Norwegian Army rallied after the initial confusion and on several occasions managed to put up a stiff fight, delaying the German advance.
 However, the Germans, quickly reinforced by Panzer and motorised machine gun battalions, proved unstoppable due to their superior numbers, training, and equipment.
 The Norwegian Army therefore planned its campaign as a tactical retreat while awaiting reinforcements from Britain.

 The British Navy cleared the way to Narvik on 13 April, sinking one submarine and eight destroyers in the fjord.
 British and French troops began to land at Narvik on 14 April.
 Shortly afterward, British troops landed at Namsos and Åndalsnes, to attack Trondheim from the north and from the south, respectively.
 The Germans, however, landed fresh troops in the rear of the British at Namsos and advanced up the Gudbrandsdal from Oslo against the force at Åndalsnes.
 By this time, the Germans had about 25,000 men in Norway.

 By 23 April, there was open discussion about evacuating Allied troops, and on 24 April Norwegian troops, supported by French soldiers, failed to stop a Panzer advance.
 On 26 April the British decided to evacuate Norway.

 By 2 May, both Namsos and Åndalsnes were evacuated by the British.
 On 5 May, the last Norwegian resistance pockets remaining in South and Central Norway were defeated at Vinjesvingen and Hegra Fortress.

 In the north, German troops engaged in a bitter fight at the Battle of Narvik.
-Holding out against five times as many British and French troops, they were close to rebellion before finally slipping out from Narvik on 28 May.
+Holding out against five times as many British and French troops, they were close to surrender before finally slipping out from Narvik on 28 May.
 Moving east, the Germans were surprised when the British started to abandon Narvik on 3 June.
 By that time the German offensive in France had progressed to such an extent that the British could no longer afford any commitment in Norway, and the 25,000 Britons and Frenchmen were evacuated from Narvik only 10 days after their victory.
 King Haakon VII and part of his government left for England on the British cruiser HMS Glasgow to establish the Norwegian government-in-exile.

 Fighting continued in Northern Norway until 10 June, when the Norwegian 6th Division surrendered shortly after Allied forces had been evacuated against the background of looming defeat in France.
 Among German-occupied territories in Western Europe, this made Norway the country to withstand the German invasion for the longest period of time – approximately two months.